35-Year-Old Pitcher – Free Agent

 Neal Cotts Contract Information:

-Signed a one-year, $2.2 million contract with the Rangers in January of 2014.
+Signed with the Brewers in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Neal Cotts – simply subscribe now.